 Cutting the liner creates bigger issues

-- State kiss-cut expectations clearly.
+- Kiss-cut expectations are stated clearly.

-- Mention the application machine if relevant.
+- The application machine is mentioned when relevant.

 Adhesive bleed affects cutting